synaptikad/de-code-/de-code-presentation-english.md

 ## 10. POINTS TO MONITOR OR EXPLORE FURTHER

-Despite its ambition and advanced structuring, the EXCODE project has several aspects that require special attention or further development:
+Despite its ambition and advanced structuring, the de[code] project has several aspects that require special attention or further development:

 ### Impact formalization